 Note: for a limited time only, Canva has made a 30-day free trial of its premium version, ‘Canva Pro’ available.
 This gives you access to all the tool’s key features and its large library of royalty free images, audio and video.

-Similar to VistaCreate, educational institutions and not-for-profit organizations can get access to special versions of Canva — eligible organizations can make use of the free ‘Canva for Education‘ (K-12 schools), paid ‘Canva for Campus’ (universities) and free ‘Canva for Nonprofits‘ plans.
+Similar to VistaCreate, educational institutions and not-for-profit organizations can get access to special versions of Canva — eligible organizations can make use of the free ‘Canva for Education‘ (K-12 schools and districts), paid ‘Canva for Campus’ (universities) and free ‘Canva for Nonprofits‘ plans.

 In terms of the main differences in features between the two platforms’ sets of plans, some of the key ones to watch out for are:

 - User accounts — with VistaCreate, you can add up to 10 users to your account on the ‘Pro plan,’ but only the ‘Canva for Teams’ plan lets you add more than one user to your account.

 - Templates and free stock photos — a much wider range of customizable templates and stock images is available on the paid plans.

 - The option to use certain editing tools like each platform’s background removal and resize tools is only available on the paid plans.

 - Storage space for your designs and assets — the more you pay, the more you get.